 In her years of exclusive family law practice across Colorado courthouses, Margot has litigated complex and high-conflict divorce disputes over several days of trial, mediated other cases to a low-impact resolution, and used her Collaborative training to settle cases before they are even filed.
 She has successfully settled cases while serving as a neutral mediator for parties represented by counsel and those who were navigating the system without counsel of their own.
 She has incorporated significant mentoring and educational elements to her approach to the profession, presenting numerous continuing legal education courses to her peers concerning challenging family law matters, and having published several articles on legal developments in various complex family law and business matters.

-Margot has for three years running moderated a panel of judicial officers discussing family law matters for the National Business Institute, including Judges and Magistrates from Denver, Adams, Douglas, Boulder, and other Districts.
+Margot has repeatedly moderated a panel of judicial officers discussing family law matters for the National Business Institute, including Judges and Magistrates from Denver, Adams, Douglas, Boulder, and other Districts.
 She has presented on a national stage on electronic document and case management for NBI, as well as presenting on the perils of electronically stored information in discovery for the MDIC.
 She has provided CLE for divorce cases from start to finish for paralegals, which was attended by participants across the state.
 She enjoys mentoring for the DU Mentorship Program, as well as internally by mentoring new paralegals and associates at BAM.

 To learn more about Margot’s mediation practice, email her directly at email@example.com.